 Similarly, deafness does not affect any two people in the same way.
 Everyone has different needs and expectations of how a dog can help them.
 This is why, when a dog in training is not quite suited to being a full hearing dog, we have a number of roles that would better suit them.

 The three types of dogs we provide are:

-- Full hearing dog (with a jacket and full assistance dog access rights, for deaf people who need sound support both inside and outside of the home.
+- Hearing dog (with a jacket and full assistance dog access rights, for deaf people who need sound support both inside and outside of the home.